pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

 }
 ```

-The above configuration is for testing purpose which will obfuscate apk for every build though do not use the "minifyEnabled true" for `debug` because it will result in longer project buld duration.
+The above configuration is for testing purposes.
+It will obfuscate the APK for every build.
+Please do not use the `minifyEnabled true` for `debug` because it will result in longer project buld duration.

-> Often you might required to disable obfuscation for POJO classes and libraries which are required with proper naming convention during json parsing or making network calls so you can define [customize rules for which code to keep](https://developer.android.com/studio/build/shrink-code.html#keep-code).
+Often you might be required to disable obfuscation for POJO classes and libraries to meet proper naming convention during JSON parsing or placing network calls.
+To accommodate for this, you can define [customize rules for which code to keep](https://developer.android.com/studio/build/shrink-code.html#keep-code).

-Reference:
+#### Resources

 [Reverse engineering from an APK file to a project](https://stackoverflow.com/questions/12732882/reverse-engineering-from-an-apk-file-to-a-project)